Film award: Academy Awards

 Academy Awards, popularly known as "Oscar" — the award of the American Academy of cinema — is the most famous and prestigious award in film making industry, both domestic and international.
 The first award ceremony "Oscar" was held in 1929.
 Now the Oscars ceremony is broadcast live in dozens of countries around the world.
-Unlike most film festivals, "Oscars" are awarded by the results of a General vote of the Academy members, and not by the choice of the jury.
-And such a democracy has brought this film a well-deserved popularity, though deprived of elitism.
+Unlike most film festivals, "Oscars" are awarded by the results of a General vote of the Academy members, and not by the choice of a jury.

 Golden Globe Awards

 Golden Globe Awards is one of the most prestigious awards in both filmmaking and television industry, seeks to offer an independent view of Hollywood cinema.
-The award ceremony takes place in Los Angeles (USA).
+The award ceremony takes place in Los Angeles (US).

-American film award Academy of science fiction, fantasy and horror films, also known as the award "Saturn" (eng.
-"Saturn Award"), enjoys well-deserved popularity among fans of science fiction in the movies.
-Has been awarded since 1972 by the voting members of the Academy.
-The founder of the award is Dr. Donald A. Reed (1935-2001).

 BAFTA Film Awards

 British Academy Film Awards are held in London annually in mid-February.
-The first time the awarding of the best British filmmakers of this prize was held in 1947.
+The first time the awarding of the best British filmmakers of this prize was held in 1949.
 And if then there were only three nominations, now there are nineteen, and four special nominal awards are awarded.
 The BAFTA award, which has become international, and the Golden globe award, the winners of which are chosen by members of the Hollywood foreign press Association, are a kind of dress rehearsal for Oscar, because in most cases they anticipate the voting results of members of the American Academy of cinema.
-In addition to cinematography, BAFTA also presents awards in the field of television and art for children.
+Previously BAFTA held a separate awards ceremony for children's film and television, however as of 2024 there is a Children's Film category at the awards.